Charging Comparison

 Charging Speed

-The Tesla Model Y has a peak DC charging speed of 250 kW, which is roughly 7% faster than the Kia EV9 at 233 kW.
-In practice, peak speed only tells part of the story.
+The Tesla Model Y has the higher published DC fast-charging figure at 250 kW, which is roughly 7% higher than the Kia EV9 at 233 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

 For the 10-80% charge (the most common DC fast charging scenario), the Kia EV9 finishes in about 24 minutes, which is 3 minutes quicker than the Tesla Model Y at 27 minutes.
 On a road trip, that difference adds up over multiple stops.